Create a workbook¶

 A workbook is always created with at least one worksheet.
 You can get it by

 >>> ws = wb.active

-This function uses the _active_sheet_index property, set to 0 by default.
+This is set to 0 by default.
 Unless you modify its value, you will always get the first worksheet by using this method.

 ws.title = "New Title"